jphill01/HACSim.R/README.md

 # HACSim.R

-A novel R simulation of haplotype accumulation curves.
+HACSim.R is a novel R simulation of haplotype accumulation curves.
 The present simulation algorithm can be employed in order to determine required sample sizes for DNA barcoding, specifically as pertaining to recovery of total haplotype variation for a given species.
 Implications of such an approach include accelerating the construction and growth of DNA barcode reference libraries for species of interest within the Barcode of Life Data Systems (BOLD; http://v4.boldsystems.org/).

 Species haplotypes are treated as distinct character labels ("1", "2", ...), where "1" denotes the most frequent haplotype, "2" denotes the second-most frequent haplotype, and so forth.